xinxin510/weather_app/README.md

 4. View daily forecasts for the next ten days, including the high and low temperatures.
 5. Select a day to view hourly forcast and weather details.
 6. Toggle between Celsius and Fahrenheit temperatures to get more adequate results.
+7. Implemented custom tooltips to help users understand the metrics presented on the weather cards.
 ## Installation
 1. Install dependencies:
 ```bash